hcguersoy-oc/hcguersoy-oc/README.md

 This was my business related account for my work @ [OPITZ CONSULTING](https://www.opitz-consulting.com).

-> :exclamation: This user is abandoned and stays still here only to ensure correct commit signing verification by GitHub :exclamation:
+> :exclamation: This user is abandoned and stays here only to ensure correct commit signing verification by GitHub :exclamation:

 My personal GitHub account is [hcguersoy](https://github.com/hcguersoy).